A strictly commutative model for the cochain algebra of a space

-\begin{remark} Analogous to~\cite[Proposition 6.16]{Sagave-S_diagram}, one can also give a direct construction of the $\cI$-model structures without relying on an abstract existence theorem for left Bousfield localizations.
-This has been done by Joachimi~\cite{Joachimi_Diplom}, and has the advantage of providing an explicit characterization of the $\cI$-fibrations by a homotopy pullback condition like in~\cite[Proposition~3.2]{Sagave-S_diagram}. \end{remark}
+\begin{remark} Analogous to~\cite[Proposition 6.16]{Sagave-S_diagram}, $\cI$-model structures on chain complexes can be constructed without relying on an abstract existence theorem for left Bousfield localizations.
+This has been done by Joachimi~\cite{Joachimi_Diplom} in the absolute case, and we expect that similar arguments apply in the descending case.
+The advantage of the direct approach is that it provides an explicit characterization of the $\cI$-fibrations by a homotopy pullback condition like in~\cite[Proposition~3.2]{Sagave-S_diagram}. \end{remark}

-\begin{corollary} Let $f \colon P \to Q$ be a map between positive $\cI$-fibrant objects. \begin{enumerate}[(i)] \item If $f$ is an $\cI$-equivalence, then it is also a positive level equivalence. \item If $f$ is a positive level fibration, then it is also a positive $\cI$-fibration. \end{enumerate} \end{corollary} \begin{proof} This follows from~\cite[Theorem 3.2.13 and Proposition 3.3.16]{Hirschhorn_model}. \end{proof} We also note that the quasi-isomorphism type of $P_{h\cI}$ can easily be read off for positive $\cI$-fibrant $P$: \begin{lemma} If $P$ is positive $\cI$-fibrant in $\chIk$ and $\bld{m}$ is positive, then the inclusion of $\bld{m}$ in $\cI$ induces a natural quasi-isomorphism $P(\bld{m}) \to P_{h\cI}$. \end{lemma} \begin{proof} This follows for example from~\cite[Proposition 5.4]{Dugger_replacing} since the inclusion $\cI_{+}\to \cI$ is homotopy cofinal and $\cI_{+}$ has contractible classifying space. \end{proof}